On the number of excursion sets of planar Gaussian fields: Introduction

-\begin{remark} Our use of the domain $B(0, R)$ in the definitions of $N_{LS,R}(\ell)$ and $N_{ES,R}(\ell)$ is mainly for simplicity, and after minor modifications the proofs of Theorems~\ref{t:main level} and \ref{t:main excursion} go through equally well for rescaled copies of any bounded reference domain $\Omega \subset \mathbb{R}^2$, provided that $\Omega$ is convex and $\partial\Omega$ is piecewise smooth (and probably more generally as well).
-Moreover the limiting constants $c_{NS}$ and $c_{ES}$ do not depend on $\Omega$ (after replacing the scaling factor $\pi R^2$ by $\text{Area}(\Omega) R^2$). \end{remark}
+almost surely and in $L^1$. \end{theorem} \end{samepage} \begin{remark} Our use of the domain $B(R)$ in the definitions of $N_{LS,R}(\ell)$ and $N_{ES,R}(\ell)$ is mainly for simplicity, and after minor modifications the proofs of Theorems~\ref{t:main level} and \ref{t:main excursion} go through equally well for rescaled copies of any bounded reference domain $\Omega \subset \mathbb{R}^2$, provided that $\Omega$ is convex and $\partial\Omega$ is piecewise smooth (and probably more generally as well).
+Moreover the limiting constants $c_{LS}$ and $c_{ES}$ do not depend on $\Omega$ (after replacing the scaling factor $\pi R^2$ by $\text{Area}(\Omega) R^2$). \end{remark}

-\begin{remark} Theorem~\ref{t:main excursion} can also be applied to lower excursion sets (the components of $\{x\in\R^2:f(x)<\ell\}$) since $f$ is symmetric and $\{x\in\R^2:f(x)<\ell\}=\{x\in\R^2:-f(x)>-\ell\}$.
-Theorem~\ref{t:main excursion} can then be used to prove Theorem~\ref{t:main level} by making use of Euler's formula to show that the number of level set components $N_{LS,R}(\ell)$ is equal to the number of upper and lower excursion set components in $B(0,R)$ and a bounded error term (see the proof of Lemma~\ref{l:main topological} for details of this argument). \end{remark}
+\begin{remark} Theorem~\ref{t:main excursion} can also be applied to lower excursion sets (the components of $\{x\in\R^2:f(x)\leq\ell\}$) since $\{x\in\R^2:f(x)\leq\ell\}=\{x\in\R^2:-f(x)\geq-\ell\}$ and $f$ has symmetric distribution.
+Theorem~\ref{t:main excursion} can then be used to prove Theorem~\ref{t:main level} by making use of Euler's formula to show that the number of level set components $N_{LS,R}(\ell)$ is equal to the number of upper and lower excursion set components in $B(R)$ and a bounded error term (see the proof of Lemma~\ref{l:main topological} for details of this argument). \end{remark}